Runkeeper - User Engagement

 Solution

-The chosen design streamlined the onboarding flow and introduced simple prompts that helped users set realistic, motivating goals right from the start.
+The final design kept things simple.
+It streamlined onboarding and introduced friendly prompts that helped users set goals that felt doable and motivating right from the start.

 Impact & Reflection